VBV-py/Covid-Management-Project/README.md

 8. Logout

 ----------DATASET------------

-• Symptoms of covid 19 virus
+1.Symptoms of covid 19 virus
-• Details of recent covid affected patients in the hospital.
+2.Details of recent covid affected patients in the hospital.
-• Details of staff members
+3.Details of staff members
-• Password for data security
+4.Password for data security
-• Patient’s personal details
+5.Patient’s personal details